Maestro (character): Fictional character biography

-Maestro develops a new movement he called Post-Apocalyptic Existence, or PAX, which will destroy the remaining division in humanity and replace it with a single overlord: himself.
+Maestro develops a new movement he calls Post-Apocalyptic Existence, or PAX, which will destroy the remaining divisions in humanity and replace it with a single overlord: himself.
 Maestro implements this movement by expanding his domain beyond Dystopia to surrounding areas like Connecticut and the underground community living beneath Washington, D.C., though the community escaped and destroyed their home to spite Maestro.
 Maestro also joins forces with Doctor Doom to destroy both A.I.M. and Maestro's former team the Pantheon as they threaten their plans to rule the world.
 When A.I.M. and the Pantheon are vanquished, Maestro and Doom turn on each other, leading to a fight between the two and Doom retreating.

-Driven insane by the devastation of everything he has lost, along with the excess radiation he absorbed after the nuclear fallout, Hulk adopts the title of the new "Maestro", while gaining even greater strength than before from absorbing the excess radiation after the nuclear holocaust.
+Driven insane by the devastation of everything he has lost, along with gaining strength from the excess radiation he absorbed from the nuclear fallout, Hulk adopts the title of "Maestro".
 An elderly Rick Jones encounters the reality-hopping mutant Proteus, who has possessed the body of an alternate reality Hulk from the year 2099.
 Proteus intends to discard his current body and possess the Maestro.
-Rick, unaware of his plan, provides Forge's weapon, which may be able to kill Maestro.
-However, the plan fails when the Maestro is warned by the Exiles, who are pursuing Proteus.
+Rick, unaware of Proteus' plan, provides him with Forge's weapon, which may be able to kill Maestro.
+The plan fails when the Maestro is warned by the Exiles, who are pursuing Proteus.
 Proteus possesses a new host and flees to another world, breaking the Maestro's neck during his escape.

 Years later, the Maestro (fully recovered from his injury) encounters a time-traveling Genis-Vell and Spider-Man from 2099.
 Manipulated by the supervillain Thanatos, the three battle.
 Genis-Vell and Spider-Man 2099 return to their own time, with no consequence for the Maestro, when the elderly Rick uses his ability to wield Thor's hammer Mjolnir to defeat Thanatos.